maksuco/helpers/README.md

 ```

-Get the visits and pageviews
+Analytics:Get the visits and pageviews
 $path = /someurl/blogname

 ```php